South Sudan: Does Juba Even Care About Protecting Girls From Sexual Violence?

 Following the dismal conclusion of the initial fact-finding committee on Bentiu, the president established a second committee with a mandate to identify those responsible and hold them to account.
 This investigation is a litmus test of the political will to address sexual violence.

-One of the few examples of such prosecutions came after a July 2016 attack on the Terrain compound which housed aid workers.
-A military tribunal found nine soldiers guilty of crimes including rape and the gang rape of foreign aid workers.
-The trial, a result of sustained international pressure, showed that justice is possible where the political will exists.
+One of the few examples of such prosecutions came after a July 2016 attack on the Terrain compound housing aid workers.
+A military tribunal found 9 soldiers guilty of crimes including rape and gang rape of foreign aid workers.
+The trial, a result of sustained international pressure, showed that justice is possible where political will exists.

-In contrast, the government has consistently failed to address the widespread sexual and gender-based violence against South Sudanese women and girls.